ALTIBASE/Documents/Manuals/Altibase_trunk/eng/ErrorMessage_Eng.md

 **Cause:**

-\# - Can not perform a DDL synchronization because it is currently in progress.
+\# - Cannot perform a DDL synchronization because it is currently in progress.

 **Action:**